Did You Know — Your License Plate Protects Our Coast?

 How much does it cost each year?

-- $20 to $25 annual license fee (price varies from county to county).
+- Standard NC license plate renewals cost $20 to $25 for the annual license fee (price varies from county to county).

 How does purchasing a plate help the federation?